-I’m not interested in a career or profit, but only to introduce and update people about Antonin Artaud and Robert Desnos.
+I’m not interested in a career or profit from this project, but only to introduce and update people about Antonin Artaud and Robert Desnos.
 Subscribe to my site to get updated when I add new stuff (until you don’t need to subscribe anymore).

 About the Author